iamkarshughub/NLP_HOMEWORK2/README.md

 ---
 #Q1 — Worked Example Document Classification (“predictable no fun”)

-**Prompt:** Using the smoothed likelihoods and priors from the slide example (referenced in HW2), compute the probability scores for the document **“predictable no fun”** under both the positive and negative classes, show each multiplication step, and pick the class.
+Using the smoothed likelihoods and priors from the slide example (referenced in HW2), compute the probability scores for the document “predictable no fun” under both the positive and negative classes, show each multiplication step, and pick the class.

  Formula Used

 Score(c) = P(c) × Π P(w | c)  for each word w in the document

 Document

 d = ["predictable", "no", "fun"]

-Step-by-step setup (plug in the slide’s smoothed likelihood values) Positive score:
+Step-by-step setup (plug in the slide’s smoothed likelihood values)

+Positive score:

 Score(+) = P(+) × P(predictable | +) × P(no | +) × P(fun | +)

 Negative score:

 Score(−) = P(−) × P(predictable | −) × P(no | −) × P(fun | −)

 Decision Rule

 If Score(+) > Score(−), classify as Positive.

 If Score(−) > Score(+), classify as Negative.